VCCT-PROG7312-2025-G2/PROG7312_POE_PART1_ST10303285/README.md

 ## Features
 ### General Features:
-- **Main Menu (Form)** – Startup menu that provides access to different sections (Report Issues,Local Events and Announcements, etc).
+- **Main Menu (Form)** â€“ Startup menu that provides access to different sections (Report Issues,Local Events and Announcements, etc).
-- **Report Issues Form** – Users can submit details about problems in their area.
+- **Report Issues Form** â€“ Users can submit details about problems in their area.

 ### Local Events Features:
 - **Events Panel** - View all upcoming events with details